DevOps Capabilities: A 6-point Principle that Propels Business Success

 But more than their collaboration and the effectiveness of their efforts, it is the goal of developing a well-tailored app.

-3) Continuous Integration: The CI concept exposes the agile nature of the DevOps process.
-Continuous integration provides room for immediate testing and fixing through immediate feedback.
-This way the community of developers remains on the same page as to who introduced which code into the delivery chain and if that code hinders or facilitates the development process.
+The CI concept exemplifies the agile nature of the DevOps process.
+CI provides room for continuous testing and fixing through immediate feedback.
+This dev and ops collaboration ensures that everyone remains on the same page as it is transparent as to how and who introduced the changes in the software.

 These are the characteristics that present DevOps as the ultimate solution while working to create a smart and friendly application.
 This DevOps Before & After Scenario will help you understand how the six main capabilities and many similar others work to give you a positive DevOps experience.